 - Although the Committee is sensitive to confusion about graduation requirements, in the end it is your obligation to know and understand these requirements.
 The Committee will make exceptions only when they are consistent with the educational goals of the College.

 Without adequate documentation and support, your petition is not likely to succeed.

 Your letter and supporting documentation should present clearly and concisely the facts of your case-the committee will use these materials to reach a decision.
 You may email your appeal to Candee Bradbury email@example.com or bring it to 346 Brooks Hall.

 Your letter and supporting documentation should present clearly and concisely the facts of your case-the committee will use these materials to reach a decision.
 The Dean's Office will inform you by mail of the committee's decision.
-If you are dissatisfied with the decision, you may appeal to the Educational Affairs Committee of the University Council, Office of the Vice President for Instruction, 114 New College (firstname.lastname@example.org).
+If you are dissatisfied with the decision, you may appeal to the Educational Affairs Committee of the University Council, Office of the Vice President for Instruction, 102 Memorial Hall (firstname.lastname@example.org).